TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/jit-vm-not-recommended.md

 # VM not recommended for JIT

-The ASC recommendation *"Just-In-Time network access control should be applied on virtual machines"* lists all virtual machines (VMs) under the subscription, which do not have the JIT policy applied.
+The ASC recommendation *Just-In-Time network access control should be applied on virtual machines* lists all virtual machines (VMs) under the subscription, which do not have the JIT policy applied.

 For a VM to be eligible for JIT: